AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 # Classes in C#
-A class is a custom data type, which is composed of data members member functions (methods).
+A class is a custom data type, which is composed of fields, properties, methods, .
+All classes are [reference types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/reference-types) and thus heap-allocated.

-### Format
+## Format
 ```C#
 class ClassName
 {